How To Deal With Regret and Really Live

 The power of regret is in the perception of it.

-Something happens, you think that you have done something bad, you feel the emotion of regret coupled with guilt and shame, your body physically reacts, and then you behave in a way that causes you to withdraw or act aggressively.
+Your body physically reacts, and then you behave in a way that causes you to withdraw or act aggressively.

 With that being said, here’s how to deal with regret in a positive light:

 3 Tips on How To Deal with Regret

 When we put our heart into an opportunity, our expectations build.

 We expect that the hard work that we put into a goal will result in our desired outcome.

 Our desires can cause us the greatest pain.